 - being overweight

 Umbilical hernias can typically be seen when your baby is crying, laughing, or straining to use the toilet.
 The indicative symptom could be a swelling or bulge close to the umbilical area — a symptom that isn’t present when your baby is relaxed.

 Adults will get umbilical hernias also.
 The symptoms are similar — a swelling or bulge close to the navel area that may be terribly painful.
 Treatment usually is needed.

 The following symptoms might indicate a more serious scenario that needs medical hernia treatment in Delhi:

 - the bulge (in both kids and adults) is tender, swollen, or discoloured

-An umbilical hernia repair is a comparatively simple procedure that ordinarily takes 1 hour to perform.
-General anaesthetic is mostly used so there is no pain while the operation is carried out.
+An umbilical hernia surgery in Delhi is a comparatively simple procedure that ordinarily takes 1 hour to perform.
+General anesthetic is mostly used so there is no pain while the operation is carried out.

 The weak part in the abdominal wall is usually closed with stitches in kids.
-If the hernia is massive or in adults, a special mesh is also used to strengthen the area instead.
+If a hernia is massive or in adults, a special mesh is also used to strengthen the area instead.